oneapi-src/oneDNN/rfcs/20230503-profiling-api/README.md

     dnnl_profiling_data_kind_time,
 } dnnl_profiling_data_kind_t;

-/// Profiling mode.
-typedef enum {
-    /// Undefined profiling mode.
-    dnnl_profiling_mode_undef = 0,
-    /// The profiling data for each kernel will be added up.
-For example,
-    /// if the profiling data kind is time and there are n kernels then the
-    /// result will be timeK0 + timeK1 + timeKn-1.
-    dnnl_profiling_mode_sum,
-} dnnl_profiling_mode_t;

 /// Queries profiling data.
+The profiling data accumulates for each primitive
+/// execution.
+The @p num_entries will be equal to the number of executions
+/// since the last `dnnl_reset_profiling` call.
+In order to query the
+/// @p num_entries the @p data parameter should be NULL.
+When @p data is NULL
+/// then the @p data_kind parameter is ignored.
 ///
+/// The profiling data can be reset by calling #dnnl_reset_profiling.
+///
 /// @param stream Stream that was used for executing a primitive that
 /// is being profiled.
 /// @param data_kind Profiling data kind to query.
-/// @param mode Profiling mode.
 /// @param data Profiling data.
 ///
 /// @returns #dnnl_success on success and a status describing the error
 ///     otherwise.
 dnnl_status_t dnnl_query_profiling_data(dnnl_stream_t stream,
-        dnnl_profiling_data_kind_t data_kind,
+        dnnl_profiling_data_kind_t data_kind, int *num_entries,
-        dnnl_profiling_mode_t mode, uint64_t *data);
+        uint64_t *data);
 ```

 #### C++